nitishspatkar/nitishspatkar.github.io/README.md

-I am currently a research associate at FHNW (University of Applied Sciences and Arts, Northwestern Switzerland) in the [Institute for Interactive Technologies](https://www.fhnw.ch/en/about-fhnw/schools/school-of-engineering/institutes/institute-for-interactive-technologies).
+I am currently serving as a research associate at FHNW (University of Applied Sciences and Arts, Northwestern Switzerland) within the [Institute for Interactive Technologies](https://www.fhnw.ch/en/about-fhnw/schools/school-of-engineering/institutes/institute-for-interactive-technologies).

-Check out the list of [innovative industry projects I have been involved in](./projects.md).
+Explore the list of [innovative industry projects I have been involved in](./projects.md).

-I finished my Ph.D. from the University of Bern in the [Software Composition Group](https://scg.unibe.ch/) under Prof. Oscar Nierstrasz.
-Broadly speaking, I work in the requirements engineering domain, and particularly I am interested in involving various stakeholders in the software development process by providing them a minimum number of tools with the right interfaces.
+I earned my Ph.D. from the University of Bern, specifically from the [Software Composition Group](https://scg.unibe.ch/) under the guidance of Prof. Oscar Nierstrasz.
+My work primarily focuses on requirements engineering, with a keen interest in engaging various stakeholders in the software development process by providing them with a minimal number of tools complemented by the appropriate interfaces.

-Check out my doctoral research thesis, titled [Supporting Multiple Stakeholders in Agile Development](./moldable-requirements.md).
+Discover my doctoral research thesis, titled [Supporting Multiple Stakeholders in Agile Development](./moldable-requirements.md).

-Check out the list of [bachelor/master theses](./thesus.md) I have supervised.
+Also, review the [list of bachelor's and master's theses](./thesus.md) that I have supervised.

 ### Academic career

 ---

-Check out my [Google Scholar Profile](https://scholar.google.de/citations?user=y4KM2XAAAAAJ&hl=en) for the latest publications.<br>
+Take a look at my [Google Scholar Profile](https://scholar.google.de/citations?user=y4KM2XAAAAAJ&hl=en) for my most recent publications.<br>
 I co-teach requirements engineering at FHNW.
-In the past, I have been the main teaching assistant for the lecture [Introduction to Software Engineering](http://scg.unibe.ch/teaching/ese) (2018-2022) at University of Bern.
-There, my main responsibilities, among others, were to think and plan a full semester software engineering project for roughly 50-60 students.
+Previously, I served as the primary teaching assistant for the [Introduction to Software Engineering](http://scg.unibe.ch/teaching/ese) course (2018-2022) at the University of Bern.
+My key responsibilities included designing and planning a comprehensive semester-long software engineering project for approximately 50-60 students, among other duties.

 ### Education